-This management information circular (the "Circular") accompanies the notice of annual general and special meeting (the "Notice") and is furnished to the holders (the "Shareholders" and each, a "Shareholder") of common shares ("Shares") in the capital of New Found Gold Corp. (the "Company") in connection with the solicitation by the management of the Company of proxies to be voted at the annual general and special meeting (the "Meeting") of the Shareholders to be held on Thursday, December 7, 2023, at 10:00 a.m.
-(Pacific Time) at 16th Floor, 595 Burrard Street, Bentall III, Vancouver, BC V7X 1L4, in Boardroom D, and any adjournment thereof, for the purposes set forth in the Notice of the Meeting.
+This management information circular (the "Circular") accompanies the notice of annual general meeting (the "Notice") and is furnished to the holders (the "Shareholders" and each, a "Shareholder") of common shares ("Shares") in the capital of New Found Gold Corp. (the "Company") in connection with the solicitation by the management of the Company of proxies to be voted at the annual general meeting (the "Meeting") of the Shareholders to be held Tuesday, December 17, 2024, at 10:00 a.m.
+(Pacific Time) at 3500 - 1133 Melville Street, Vancouver, British Columbia, V6E 4E5, and any adjournment thereof, for the purposes set forth in the Notice of the Meeting.